The Longest Day On The Lake

 Shortly after I'd left him to go find help, my father had flagged down another boater, who'd towed him to shore — unfortunately in the opposite direction to where I'd headed.
 After 20 minutes of towing, there was the squall.
 The driver of the other boat freaked, threw off the towrope, and sped away.
 My father is a determined guy.
 He dove in, swam the rest of the way to shore, pulling the boat behind him, reached an empty boat dock, secured Viper, then started walking from house to house looking for help.
 Either no one was home anywhere on that street, or they saw a wet half-naked man in a Speedo knocking at their door, and were afraid to open it.
 Finally a deliveryman watching this performance took pity, and drove him home.
 Just then, my dad saw another boat on the lake owned by some friends, flagged them down, and they all quickly set off to find me.

 As I sat on the shore, scanning the horizon, and looking into the setting sun, my heart started pounding as I saw two boats — one towing the other — heading towards me.
 On one was a man in a Speedo.
 My longest, most humiliating day on the lake, indeed in my entire boating life, had finally, mercifully, come to an end.

 A chagrined Peter Manhard of Katy, Texas, works for Texas Instruments.
 Since this story was written, Peter got stuck again, but this time he called TowBoatUS and they towed him to safety.
 This story first appeared in BoatUS Magazine, in September 2009.

 — Published: October/November 2011

 A fishing trip off the New Jersey coast goes very wrong when five friends have to abandon ship, fast

-What happens when three fishermen watch their boat sink out from under them?
-These guys save the tuna, of course!
+What happens when three fishermen watch their boat sink from under them?
+They save the tuna, of course!